omgmog/talk-cardboctober/talk.md

 ### Week 4
 ## A big project

-^ For week 4 I decided it would be a good idea to do a week-long project
+^ For the last week of Cardboctober, I decided it would be a good idea to do a big week-long project

 ---
 ![inline](images/tevris.png)